nginx/unit-docs/source/configuration.rst

 Listeners
 *********

-To start serving HTTP requests with Unit, define a listener in the :samp:`config/listeners` section of the API.
-A listener uniquely combines a host IP (or a wildcard to match all host IPs) and a port that Unit binds to.
+To start accepting requests, add a listener object in the :samp:`config/listeners` API section.
+The object's name uniquely combines a host IP address and a port that Unit binds to; a wildcard matches any host IPs.

 .. note::